 Not sure how much time you'll need in Kyoto, Japan?
 Most people spend two to three days in Kyoto during their visit.
-After all, the fascinating city will let you tour the famous sights and museums, learn about the history of the town, admire the wonderful scenery, and taste delicious cuisine.
+After all, the cultural city will let you tour the famous sights and museums, learn about the history of the town, admire the wonderful scenery, and taste delicious cuisine.

 Kyoto was once the capital of Japan, and today it is a beautiful historic city that is filled with temples and traditional neighborhoods.
 There are gardens and palaces as well as traditional shops and dining opportunities.
 The city is filled with culture and fascinating places to wander and explore.